D3vYuan/cloud-data-cortex-framework-lessons/README.md

 ## Architecture

-Base on the requirements, the following are the architectures involved in the `Google Cloud Cortex Framework`:
+Base on the requirements, the following are the architectures involved in the `Data Cortex Framework`:
 - `Data Foundation Architecture` - Connect with 3rd party applications and provide quicker insights for the data
 - ``